How to Make a Scrapghan — Crochet a Throw or Blanket From Yarn Scraps

 After Reading This Hub, Would You Make an Afghan Out of Yarn Scraps?

-I hope you've enjoyed this tutorial on making a scrapghan.
+I hope you've enjoyed this tutorial on how to make a scrapghan using yarn leftovers.
 Please leave your comments or questions below.
 Thank you.

 © 2014 Athlyn Green